keptn/lifecycle-toolkit/docs-new/docs/contribute/docs/spell-check.md

 If you get a Spell Checker error:

-1. Right-click the `details` link for Spell Checker in the CI results section of your PR.
+1. Right-click the `details` link for Spell Checker in the checks for your PR.
-1. Search for "job summary" and click the link to that report.
+1. Click on the Summary to get to the job summary.
 1. This shows the word(s) that caused Spell Checker to fail.

    - If these are genuine misspellings,